Wes Horton: New Orleans Saints

 On May 21, 2019, Horton signed with the New Orleans Saints.
 He was released on September 9, 2019.

 Carolina Panthers (second stint)

 On November 6, 2019, Horton signed with the Carolina Panthers.

 Horton retired on February 4, 2020, citing a desire to preserve his health and mentor younger athletes at the high school level.

 Personal life

-Wes Horton's father is Michael (Myke) Horton, former UCLA offensive lineman who played nine years as a backup on various NFL, CFL, and USFL teams before becoming nationally known as "Gemini", one of the original American Gladiators (1989–1992).
+Wes Horton's father is Myke Horton, former UCLA offensive lineman who played nine years as a backup on various NFL, CFL, and USFL teams before becoming nationally known as "Gemini", one of the original American Gladiators (1989–1992).
+His brother, Shane Horton, is an American football linebacker who played college football at USC and professionally in the CFL for the Toronto Argonauts.